isappit/ifile/example/README.md

 ### Configuring MySql FullText Engine

-Remember that if you want use FullText of MySql as Search Engine is important define in the configuration file:
+If you want use FullText of MySql as Search Engine is important define in the configuration file, [more detail](https://github.com/isappit/ifile/blob/master/src/Config/xml/README.md):
  - "Table Name", "Collaction" and Engine if you want use InnoDB and not MyISAM how engine:

  ```